- Our Philosophy

 We want to provide you with the thorough and complete inspection you deserve.
 Please help us by ensuring that the following tasks are complete prior to the inspection.

-- Confirm that access to the home has been arranged by the seller or agent.
+- Confirm that access to the home, and to the subdivision for gated communities, has been arranged by the seller or agent.
 We do not have multiple listing access.

 - Confirm that all utilities (gas, electricity, water) are on and that appliances such as water heaters and furnaces are functioning and ready for inspection.
 Utilities are frequently off at foreclosure and other vacant properties, and may require one to three business days for the utility to turn them on.
 We cannot perform a thorough inspection without all utilities on.